Maral Baniadam: Theatre

 She has played in roles in “Shaparak Khanom” and “The Local Songs”, directed by Mohammad Rahmanian, a fame play writer and theatre director.
 She has also played in “Arash Sad” play written by Bahram Beizaei which took stage in McMaster Hall, in West Vancouver, Canada and 32nd Fajr International Theatre Festival.
 In “Bernard Died” play, written by Mashhud Hosseinian and directed by Ali Sarabi, staged in Iranshahr Theatre, Maral Baniadam played with Behnaz Jafari, Ali Sarabi and Atefeh Razavi which warmly welcomed by the audiences.
 In “The Lord of Massacre” directed by Ali Sarabi, staged in Sharzad Theatre Complex in 2016, she played with Setareh Pesiani and Navid Mohammadzadeh which highly influenced the audiences.
 Ali Sarabi said: “The Lord of Massacre has had more than fourteen thousand audiences”.

-Baniadam performs a nice role in “God of Carnage”.
-The unique moment of the play hence its peak, is the vomiting scene of “Ant” in which Maral Baniadam vomits several times in the stage.
+Baniadam performs in “God of Carnage”.
+The unique moment of the play, hence its peak, is the vomiting scene of “Ant” in which Maral Baniadam vomits several times in the stage.

 The Other Side of the Mirror” staged in Vahdat Theatre Hall, Tehran on 6 April 2002 and Maral Baniadam played with fame figures like Rima Raminfar, Elnaz Habibi and Pejman Jamshidi.
 Maral Baniadam and Elnaz Habibi alternatively play the unique role.
 The ticket-selling site of “The Other Side of the Mirror” was filtered following an order issued by Center for Theatre Arts the governmental authority supervising over the theatre.
 Dragan Skočić, the Coach of Iran national football team, was among the audiences in 5th night of the play.
 “The Other Side of the Mirror” is a play written by French play writer Florian Zeller.